No products in the cart.

 Find out a little more about these places you can see on Red Centre tours here:

 Everyone’s favourite rock monolith, Uluru (Ayers Rock) is at times breathtaking in its enormity and beguiling as its colour changes at sunrise and sunset.
+Likely the most famous Northern Territory landmark and attraction.
 The rock has been around for millions of years and its 348 meters high.
 To see the immensity of ‘the rock’ loom out of the desert at dawn darkness and slowly become illuminated really is wonderful sight.
 It is one of the main highlights that people from all around the world come to see.
 Fun Fact: It is believed that a big part of the Uluru (Ayers Rock) extends underground with an astonishing 2,5 kilometres.

 translated from the local Aboriginal language means “many heads”.
 The name is a reflection of the domed rock formations that could be imagined to be heads protruding from the ground.